-Seeds of Herbalism 2017
+Seeds of Herbalism 2019

 Our Seeds of Herbalism program is a 60-hour course providing students with a core foundation in Herbal Studies.
 We lay the groundwork for this learning by engaging in the following core topics :

 Botany, Plant Identification + Ethical Wildcrafting

 Wild Food Harvesting, Seasonal Eating + Food as Medicine

-- Growing, Harvesting + Processing Plant Medicine
+Growing, Harvesting + Processing Plant Medicine

-- Herbal First Aid + Self Care Skills
+Herbal First Aid + Community Care

+Our priority as teachers is to create a space where students can comfortably begin to form their own personal relationships to plants and their habitats, gifts, and lessons.
 We believe in working with and making medicine from the abundant, less rare plants of our bio-region and the invasive plant medicine growing here in the Hudson Valley.
 We actively grow, maintain and harvest from our personal medicinal gardens, which serve as a classroom for part of our program.
 Together we will go on field trips to learn to identify plants in their habitats, and about ethical wildcrafting and the harm of over harvesting our plant allies.
-It is a priority for us to cultivate in our students a sense of reverence and respect around plant harvest and use, that they take away with them long after the program is over.
+It is a priority for us to cultivate in our students a sense of reverence and respect around plant harvest and use that they take away with them long after the program is over.

 We honor and uphold the magical and ritualistic aspects of herbs, taking time to delve into the spiritual and energetic qualities of plants and healing.
 Together, we will address physical, emotional, psychological and spiritual aspects of working with plants by exploring our unique ancestries and relationships to plant lore and magic.

-- Saturday May 20th + Sunday May 21st
+Saturday May 18th + Sunday May 19th

-- Saturday June 24th + Sunday June 25th
+Saturday June 29th + Sunday June 30th

-- Saturday July 22nd + Sunday July 23rd
+Saturday July 27th + Sunday July 28th

-- Saturday September 23rd + Sunday September 24th
+Saturday September 7th + Sunday September 8th

 Class will be held from 10am to 4pm.
 Upon registering, you’ll receive a registration packet in the mail, detailing the program’s syllabus, class locations, suggested readings and more.